Skip to main content

 Reading environment variables

-Bun also exposes these variables via Bun.env and import.meta.env, which is a simple alias of process.env.
+Bun also exposes these variables as Bun.env and import.meta.env, both aliases of process.env.

-To print all currently-set environment variables to the command line, run bun --print process.env.
-This is useful for debugging.
+To print all currently-set environment variables, run bun --print process.env.

 TypeScript